 For a great selection of Colorado’s local art located directly in downtown Golden, look no further than the Spirits in the Wind Gallery.
 Proudly displaying collections of Western art from a variety of artists, a visit to this gallery is a great way to get a sense of the region’s rich culture while also supporting local business.

-In addition to beautiful paintings showcasing the majesty of the Western United States, the gallery/shop also includes art of different mediums including sculpture, pottery, and jewelry.
-Whether looking to buy or just enjoying local art, this gallery is a great stop on a visit to Golden.
+In addition to beautiful paintings showcasing the majesty of the Western United States, the gallery/shop also includes art in different mediums including sculpture, pottery, and jewelry.
+Whether looking to buy or just enjoy local art, this gallery is a great stop on a visit to Golden.

 Foothills Art Center

 Open Friday-Monday, Foothills Art Center is another great option for those who are hoping to explore some of the region’s artistic culture.
 Situated in downtown Golden, within three houses built in the nineteenth century, this free-to-access art gallery provides patrons with a fantastic sense of Colorado’s art scene through its various exhibits.
 Additionally, the Foothills Art Center offers separate classes for children and adults who wish to improve their artistic skills.

 Summer things to do

 Summer in Golden is the perfect chance to cool off in Clear Creek, hit the trails, and reach mountaintop views, all in one day!
 Discover how you can spend your summer days in Golden.

 For those visitors who are proficient at whitewater canoeing and kayaking, a visit to Clear Creek Whitewater Park’s quarter-mile course is the perfect summertime adventure.
 Divided into three distinct sections that contain a variety of drops, eddies, and pools, this course is a great way to test whitewater skills directly in downtown Golden.
 There are no fees to access the course, so all are welcome.